Stede Bonnet: Resumption of pirate command

 Bonnet returned to Topsail Island to find that Blackbeard had sunk several of his pirate ships, taken all the loot, and robbed the Revenge and two other vessels of the squadron of most of their supplies, before sailing away.
 Bonnet then rescued seventeen pirates who had been marooned on a sand bar by Blackbeard for disagreeing with his plans.

 Bonnet began to resupply the ravaged Revenge, having bumboats bring food on board from ashore.
 One of these informed Bonnet that Blackbeard was moored in Ocracoke Inlet with only eighteen pirates.
 Wanting to take revenge on Blackbeard, Bonnet set sail for Ocracoke, but missed Blackbeard's departure by several hours.
 Bonnet gave chase but failed to catch the other pirate.
 Although Bonnet apparently never discarded his hopes of reaching St. Thomas and getting his letter of marque, Blackbeard had stolen the food and supplies he and his men needed to subsist.

 Hoping to preserve his pardon while returning to his pirate ways, Bonnet adopted the alias "Captain Thomas" and changed the Revenges name to the Royal James.
 The name Royal James that Bonnet conferred on his sloop was possibly a reference to James Francis Edward Stuart, the son of the deposed James II of England who was at the time plotting to retake the throne of England from George I of Great Britain.

 Bonnet further tried to disguise his return to piracy by engaging in a pretence of trade with the next two vessels he robbed.
 Soon afterward, Bonnet quit the charade of trading and reverted to naked piracy, encouraged by his crew.
 Cruising north to Delaware Bay, in July Bonnet pillaged several more vessels, totalling eleven since he had received his pardon.
 He took several prisoners, some of whom joined his pirate crew.
 While Bonnet set loose most of his prizes after looting them, he retained control of the last two sloops he captured.

 During these operations the Royal James had begun to leak badly and was in need of careening.
-Bonnet sailed the ship to Cape Fear River, a well-known pirate rendezvous, to undertake repairs which were estimated to require two months of work.
+Bonnet sailed the ship to the Cape Fear River, a well-known pirate rendezvous, to undertake repairs which were estimated to require two months of work.
 Shortly afterwards, a small shallop entered the river and was captured.
 Bonnet had the shallop broken up to help repair the Royal James.
 The work of careening was done, in whole or in part, by the prisoners Bonnet had captured.
 Bonnet threatened at least one man with marooning if he did not work with the slaves to repair the Royal James.
 Bonnet remained in the Cape Fear River, intending to wait out the hurricane season there.